-You know, 98% of all men rated themselves as being in the upper half of the population in terms of their listening skills.
-Huh?!
+98% of all men rated themselves as being in the upper half of the population in terms of their listening skills.
+Huh?
 How does THAT math work?
 Of course, women would be much more accurate in ranking their own listening skills, right?
 Not!

-- Acknowledge the speaker with more slower delivered filler words stretched out longer (e.g., “Ahhh”, “Got it”) so you’re not sitting there silently.
+- Acknowledge the speaker with more slowly delivered filler words (e.g., “Ahhh”, “Got it”) so you’re not sitting there silently.
 The quieter you are, the longer they’ll talk to try to get a reaction from you!

 - Show you are interested with your facial expressions.
-Many people look like they are scowling when they are just concentrating.
+Many people look like they’re scowling when they are just concentrating.
 Avoid impatient nodding or negative head shaking before the speaker has finished.

 - Draw others out, ask more questions of them – you get huge credit for wisdom by asking great questions.

 - Acknowledge what you heard so people know their comments had an impact.

 - Acknowledge the other person’s point of view thoroughly.
 You can summarize what you heard them saying in neutral wording … even when you disagree with some, or all, of what they said.